kestra-io/docs/content/blogs/2023-10-31-kestra-weaviate.md

 author:
   name: Dario Radecic
   image: "dradecic"
-image:
+image: /blogs/2023-10-31-kestra-weaviate.jpg
 ---

 It's been a year since ChatGPT, an advanced form of a large language model, has been released.
 And by the looks of it, AI is going only one way - forward.
 Many wonder how models like these can handle and process such huge volumes of data efficiently, and the answer is simple - **vector databases**.
 Well, among other things.

 Large language models rely on vector embeddings, which is a type of data that's perfectly suited for storing in vector databases.
 You can also store common data objects just like you would in document databases.
 The main benefit of a vector database is the fact you can scale virtually infinitely, provided you have the hardware prerequisites covered.

-One of the most popular vector database vendors is [Weaviate](https://weaviate.io/), and we're happy to introduce our new Kestra Weaviate plugin that allows you to interact with this vector database with a wide array of functionalities.
+One of the most popular vector database vendors is [Weaviate](https://weaviate.io/), and we're happy to introduce our new [Kestra Weaviate plugin](https://kestra.io/plugins/plugin-weaviate) that allows you to interact with this vector database with a wide array of functionalities.

 Today's article will briefly refresh your memory on vector databases, and show you hands-on how to use our new plugin to **create a schema, insert, and query records** stored in a Weaviate vector database.